SAP-samples/ui5-exercises-codejam/chapters/chapter101/readme.md

 },
 ```

 We added a new `sap.ui5.routing` section to our application descriptor file in which we define all `routes` (think "pages") our application contains.
-This wasn't necessary up until this point as we only had one `rootView`, but that will change shortly.
+Currently we have just one route and target, but that will change shortly.
 Let's go through the additions step by step:

-- Each of the routes has a `pattern` to access it, which we can attach to the URL of our application.
+- We describe a `pattern` for our route, which allows us to access it by attaching it to the URL of our application.
-- Each route also has a `name` and a `target`, which points to one of the objects we define in the `targets` section.
+- Our route also has a `name` and a `target`, which points to the `mainPage` object we define in the `targets` section.
 - The `targets` section is where we provide content information for the pages of our app.
 If we where to follow a freestyle UI5 approach, we could directly point to an xml file at this point, but within the SAP Fiori elements framework we specify the type as `Component` and use `sap.fe` templates for the pages.
 - For our `mainPage` we use the `sap.fe.core.fpm` template component, which allows us to point to our own `sap.codejam.view.App` xml view, but have it run inside the SAP Fiori elements flexible programming model.
 We define the main `entitySet` (coming from the backend OData service) we want to use on the page.
-In the `navigation` section we define how users will be routed when clicking on of the `Books` items.
-- For our `detailPage` we use the official SAP Fiori elements object page template (`sap.fe.templates.ObjectPage`) instead of pointing to a custom view.
+We leave the `navigation` section empty for now, as we currently only have one route.

 ### 4. Remove the `rootView` from the `app/webapp-fpm/manifest.json`